College of Management and Technology

 BS, Kearney State College (now University of Nebraska at Kearney) - Kearney, NE United States

-Leadership Council, Center for Spiritual Living - Grand Junction, CO, President
+Center for Spiritual Living Grand Junction, Board of Directors - Grand Junction

 Marketing Committee, Science of Mind Foundation, Committee Member